DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_system-manifest.md

 PerazziGPT v2 is defined only by the documents under `V2-PGPT/*`; legacy v1 materials are intentionally excluded from this manifest.
 The v2 system is organized in three phases: Phase 1 sets behavior and voice, Phase 2 defines the corpus and RAG plumbing, and Phase 3 captures runtime and API contracts.
 The assistant runs only on what is described here.

-Phase 1 establishes the conversational contract: the assistant spec codifies mission, scope, and the 3 interaction modes (Prospect, Owner, Navigation/Guide), while archetype nuance is handled through the five motivational patterns (Loyalist, Prestige, Analyst, Achiever, Legacy).
+Phase 1 establishes the conversational contract: the assistant spec codifies mission, scope, and the 3 interaction modes (Prospect, Owner, Navigation), while archetype nuance is handled through the five motivational patterns (Loyalist, Prestige, Analyst, Achiever, Legacy).
 Guardrails set hard legal and safety boundaries, voice calibration keeps tone aligned to brand ethos, and use-case depth documents spell out success paths per mode.

 Phase 2 turns brand, craft, and operational content into a structured RAG corpus.
 The source-corpus manifest lists every eligible document and its ingestion status; the metadata schema defines Supabase tables for documents, chunks, and embeddings; and chunking guidelines dictate how text is split with heading paths, mode/archetype hints, and guardrail flags.
 Optional configs (chunking overrides, embedding stack, infra, rerun process, validation) keep ingestion reproducible and auditable.